Russian Turkestan: Soviet rule

-After the Russian Revolution of 1917, a Turkestan Autonomous Soviet Socialist Republic (Turkestan ASSR) within the Russian Socialist Federative Soviet Republic was created in Soviet Central Asia (excluding modern-day Kazakhstan).
+After the Russian Revolution of 1917, a Turkestan Autonomous Soviet Socialist Republic (Turkestan ASSR) within the Russian Socialist Federative Soviet Republic was created in Soviet Central Asia (comprising modern Uzbekistan, Turkmenistan, Tajikistan, Kyrgyzstan, and the southern regions of Kazakhstan).
 After the foundation of the Soviet Union, as part of the national delimitation in Central Asia, it was split into the Turkmen Soviet Socialist Republic (Turkmenistan) and the Uzbek Soviet Socialist Republic (Uzbekistan) in 1924.
 The Tajik ASSR was established at that time as part of the Uzbek SSR, and was upgraded to a full Soviet Socialist Republic in 1929.
 In 1936, the Kyrgyz SSR (Kyrgyzstan) was formed from the Kirghiz ASSR, which had been part of the Russian SFSR.
 After the collapse of the Soviet Union, these republics gained their independence.